 Is it time to review your network security strategy?

 Network security is becoming one of the most important factors for business success.
 According to Forbes, ‘Worldwide spending on information security products and services will reach over $114 billion in 2018, an increase of 12.4% from last year’.
-Expenditures are expect to increase even more during 2019.
+Network security costs are expected to increase even more in the near future.
 These figures certainly raise our attention!
 Is your database security up to par?
 Do you have robust cybersecurity policies?
 If the answer to either of these questions is ‘No’, you may need to review your IT strategy and budget.
 You need to be ready to combat emerging cybersecurity threats to protect your business and profits.

 As network security budgets increase, cybersecurity performance expectations will rise.
-Accordingly, many (most?) cybersecurity policies need updating to achieve the company’s cybersecurity performance goals.
-As well, company management will almost certainly apply pressure to control cost and deliver on objectives.
+Accordingly, most cybersecurity policies need updating to achieve the company’s cybersecurity performance goals.
+As well, company management will almost certainly apply pressure to control cost and deliver on network security objectives.
 Therefore, you should invest in your network security budget wisely, to get the most benefit possible.
 In this post, we provide discussion on some areas of network security that have the potential to make a positive impact on your business.

 Focus is shifting from external to internal threat control.
-Most companies are finding that BYOD security management for 3rd party services is becoming easier to manage.
-Some companies are finding difficulty managing BYOD policy internally.
-Employees are increasingly using their smartphones for work purposes.
-Some companies ‘cybersecurity policies allow this activity because the trend of increased BYOD usage correlates with improved worker productivity.
+Some companies are finding difficulty managing BYOD policy internally and are turning to 3rd party managed services for help.
+As employees are increasingly using their smartphones for work purposes, some companies’ cybersecurity policies allow it because BYOD usage correlates with improved worker productivity.
 Unfortunately, increased BYOD usage also increases the opportunity for a hacker to invade the network.
 BYOD policy needs to promote the responsible use of personal devices, ensuring the installation of software updates and patches when available.
 Companies can also reduce exposure to smartphone-based cyber-attacks by providing smartphones to employees as part of the employees’ compensation packages.
 This allows the company to approve applications installed on smartphones connected to the network.
 Similarly, network security administrators can keep track of security features and versions on the company provided smartphones.
 Essentially, this is a shift away from true BYOD.

 - Will the company provide hardware trouble shooting support?
 Very often, companies elect to forego provision of BYOD device support.
 If the employee has a technical problem with their own device, they will have to resolve the problem using their own resources.